 A typical terms and conditions document may contain guidelines such as:

 - Define who can use website and for what purpose

 There will be elements that may appear on both the terms and conditions and the disclaimer.
 Yet there are several that are characteristic to one but not the other and vice versa.
 Thus, it is imperative that these documents must be treated differently.
 They are both unique items with some intersectional areas.

 The key elements of your disclaimer

-The wording on your disclaimer will depend on each website, therefore it is not possible to have a standard disclaimer definition that will work across many websites.
+The wording on your disclaimer will depend on each website.
+It is therefore not possible to have a standard disclaimer definition or model that works for all.